atooma/doc-resonance-ai/docs/source/intro.rst

 What You Need?
 -----------------------------------------------------

-Using our Platform is super simple: sign-in to https://console.resonance-ai.com and start to build your contextual application.
-Create your project, get your API keys to embed in your Resonance-powered app.
+Using our platform is super simple: sign-in to https://console.resonance-ai.com and start to build your contextual application.
+Create your project, get your API keys to embed the SDK in your Resonance-powered app.